 As Mums for Lungs explains:

 School streets are a simple idea – to temporarily close the roads around schools at drop-off and pick-up times.

 Only pedestrians, cyclists and other non-motorised vehicles are allowed to use them at school pick-up and drop-off times.
 Signs are put up to inform drivers of the road closure, and barriers or cameras can be used to enforce it.
 Residents, local businesses and blue badge holders are able to apply for exemptions.

 Benefits of school streets demonstrated in successful trials

 A significant portion of morning rush hour traffic in Oxford is attributable to the school run, leading to both further congestion and increased air pollution outside our school gates and around the city.
+This UNICEF ‘Toxic School Run‘ report highlights the serious health consequences of this for children.
 Closing roads near schools to motor vehicles can help reduce car journeys, as it provides a safer and more pleasant environment in which children can walk, scoot or cycle to school, and also enables them to build some exercise into their daily routine.

 Several London boroughs are now implementing school streets permanently following successful trials that have been welcomed by parents and local residents alike.
 Find out more about school streets at schoolstreets.org.uk.

 Based on 2018 data for London Road, The Slade and Beaumont Road in Headington Quarry

 London Living Streets Evaporating traffic?
 Impact of low traffic neighbourhoods on main roads

 About Headington Liveable Streets